Gradient estimates for $u_t=\Delta F(u)$ on manifolds and some Liouville-type theorems

 \s{Hamilton-type gradient estimates}

-In this section, we shall prove Theorem 1.1 and show that the Harnack quantity trick introduced in the fundamental work of P. Li and S.T.
-Yau \cite{LY} can be adapted to study the Hamilton-type estimate.
-Our argument can be seen as an improvement of the argument in \cite{MZS}, which can be regarded as a combination of the analysis in \cite{LY} and \cite{SZ}.
-We first show a technical linear algebra lemma on symmetric matrix.
+In this section, we prove Theorem \ref{Thm1.1} and show that the trick introduced in the fundamental work of Li and Yau \cite{LY} can be adapted to study the Hamilton-type estimate.
+Our argument can be considered as an improvement of the argument in \cite{MZS}, which can be regarded as a combination of the analysis in \cite{LY} and \cite{SZ}.
+We define a quantity $w(x, t)$ and start with deriving a differential inequality on $w(x,t)$, then use the well-known cut-off function of Li-Yau \cite{LY}, to derive the desired bounds.